-The ten stream elements considered in the Hawai'i SVAP Protocol and adopted or adapted for the CNMI-SVAP are as follows:
+The ten stream elements considered in the Hawai'i SVAP Protocol and adopted for the CNMI-SVAP are as follows:

-- 1. YSI Measurements Turbidity, Salinity, Temperature
+- 1. YSI Multiprobe Measurements Turbidity, Salinity/Conductivity, Temperature, pH, Dissolved Oxygen

-- 2. Visible Nutrient Enrichment / Aquatic Plant Growth
+- 2. Visible Nutrient Enrichment (Aquatic Plant Growth)

 - 3. Channel Condition

 - 4. Channel Flow Alteration

-- 5. Substrate Embeddedness
+- 5. Bank Stability

-- 6. Bank Stability
+- 6. Substrate Embeddedness

 - 7. Canopy Cover / Shade

 - 8. Riparian Width/Condition

-- 9. Habitat Available for Native Species
+- 9. Habitat Availability (Wood Cover)

-- 10. Litter/Trash/Waste Presence
+- 10. Litter/Trash/Waste (Contamination) Presence

-Elements included in SVAP2 which are not listed here include water appearance, salinity, pool presence, and invertebrate presence.
-If applicable, these elements can be described in the narrative section of this CNMI-SVAP report.
-BECQ hopes to partner with the Division of Fish and Wildlife to further develop assessment criteria for invertebrate parameters.
+Additional elements that were included in the NRCS SVAP2 and are also included in the CNMI-SVAP are water appearance, salinity, pool presence, and invertebrate/fish presence.
+As part of the CNMI-SVAP, DEQ staff identify flora and fauna encountered in the stream, down to species level if possible.
+BECQ hopes to partner with the Department of Lands and Natural Resources, Division of Fish and Wildlife in the future to further develop assessment criteria for invertebrate parameters.
 Details supporting these assessment elements are provided in the "Guidance Documentation" section below.
 Additional classification information is included in the Appendices of this publication.